tjol/advent-of-code-2024/README.md

 - Day 20: This was fun!
 Reused stuff we've needed before, the twist was easy to deal with.
 Nice.
 - Day 21: Wow, now they're really getting tough.
 - Day 22: This was actually quite nice and relaxing, makes we worried for tomorrow
+- Day 23: Challenging, but doable.
+Quite pleased with how I did!